‘Game Of Thrones’ Season 7 Spoilers: Actor Reveals Role As Mystery Maester

 Warning: The following article contains spoilers for Game of Thrones Season 7.

 Back in August, Entertainment Weekly reported that Oscar-winning actor Jim Broadbent would be joining the cast of Game of Thrones Season 7 for an unspecified, “significant” role.
 Thanks to Broadbent’s interview with Screen Crush, Game of Thrones fans now know the answer.
-According to Broadbent, he will be playing a “maester.”
+According to Broadbent he will be playing a “maester.”
 Not just any maester either, Broadbent explained.

 “I’m a maester, an archmaester.
 I’m an old professor character.”

 As one might expect given that Broadbent’s character is a maester, Screen Crush reports that Broadbent will share scenes with Samwell Tarley (John Bradley).
-Sam was last seen entering the Citadel in Game of Thrones‘ Season 6 finale to undergo his maester training, as Gilly and Little Sam looked on.
+Sam was last seen entering the Citadel in Game of Thrones‘ Season 6 finale, to undergo his maester training, as Gilly and Little Sam looked on.

-When it comes to how many episodes of Game of Thrones Broadbent will star in he told Screen Crush.
+When it comes to how many episodes of Game of Thrones, Broadbent will star in, he told Screen Crush.

 “I did five episodes.
 I did sort of one major scene in each episode.”